14 Top Adventurous Experiences in Southern Thailand and Where to Find Them

 • Koh Mook – from Charlie beach along the coast or to Emerald Cave

-• Koh Lanta – in the mangrove forest; on trip to Koh Phee and Tabaleng
+• Koh Lanta – in the mangrove forest or on a trip to Koh Phee and Tabaleng

 • Krabi – Ao Nang and Railay Beach; Klong Root (Clear Water Canal); Nong Thale Lake